-A young mother in Morocco faces the harsh reality of her life and must make an impossible choice about her future.
-This short film is the directorial debut of British-Moroccan writer, Elias Suhail.
-It is being produced by British-Iraqi producer, Arij Al-Soltan in collaboration with Montfleuri Productions.
+A magical-realist short film about a young mother in Morocco who, facing the harsh reality of her life, must make an impossible choice about her future.
+WEDAD is the directorial debut of British-Moroccan writer, Elias Suhail.
+It is being produced by British-Iraqi producer, Arij Al-Soltan in collaboration with Barney Production.

 WEDAD is the debut short film by British-Moroccan writer, Elias Suhail.

 Filming is anticipated for late 2022 in Morocco.

 Practical and visual effects will be used throughout the film to subtle but compelling effect.
 We are raising funds to support this area of the process.